Hello and Welcome!

 I publish content here on Substack that is available for free for one month after its publication.
 After a month, most content moves behind the paywall.

-Substack provides a beautiful space where readers and writers can connect: to find the right match.
+Substack provides a beautiful space where readers and writers can connect.
 As a writer, Substack allows me to create a space where the art of writing may brighten the connections between us.
 I fully encourage and welcome you to be part of the community here.

 If you’d like to take a deep dive into my work, and to be able to read the serialized parts of the book online, I encourage you to buy a paid subscription, and you will have my deepest gratitude for your financial support.